kapouer/upcache/README-scope.md

 If the proxy doesn't have the public RSA key for jwt payload verification of the current domain, it adds this request header as soon as possible
-- X-Cache-Key-Handshake: 1
+- X-Upcache-Key-Handshake: 1

 The application is responsible for sending back in the response this header:
-- X-Cache-Key-Handshake: MFwwDQY...
+- X-Upcache-Key-Handshake: MFwwDQY...

 The application can send that header in a response at any time, to update the proxy copy of the public key after a change (the js scope lib deals with that).